Tristyla alboplagiata Smith, 1893

 Pacific Northwest

-Tristyla alboplagiata has only been found in southern Harney County, Oregon, near the Nevada border.
+Tristyla alboplagiata has only been found in Oregon in our region.
+It occurs in Harney County, near the Nevada border, and in Malheur County north of the Malheur River.

 Global